 Time frame: Baseline to Week 12

-The caregiver/parent/guardian/legally authorized representative (LAR) will rate and record in an eDiary the consistency of the stool for each BM using the Bristol Stool Form 7-point scale in which 1=Separate hard lumps, like nuts (hard to pass); 2=Sausage-shaped, but lumpy; 3=Like a sausage but with cracks on its surface; 4=Like a sausage or snake, smooth and soft; 5=Soft blobs with clear cut edges (easy to pass); 6=Fluffy pieces with ragged edges, a mushy stool; and 7=Watery, no solid pieces, entirely liquid.
+The caregiver/parent/guardian/legally authorized representative (LAR) rated and recorded in an eDiary the consistency of the stool for each BM using the Bristol Stool Form 7-point scale in which 1=Separate hard lumps, like nuts (hard to pass); 2=Sausage-shaped, but lumpy; 3=Like a sausage but with cracks on its surface; 4=Like a sausage or snake, smooth and soft; 5=Soft blobs with clear cut edges (easy to pass); 6=Fluffy pieces with ragged edges, a mushy stool; and 7=Watery, no solid pieces, entirely liquid.
+A response of "I don't know" was considered as a missing score.
+Lower scores indicate firmer stool consistency.
+A subject's stool consistency score for the study intervention period is the average of the non-missing BSFS scores for the primary caregiver-observed SBMs during that specific period.

 Time frame: Baseline to Week 12